stape22/service-app/tasks.md

   * [ ] [KNOWN ISSUE] Fix test runner/module resolution issue with cn utility import in Calendar and Button atoms (see dev-log.md)
   * [ ] [KNOWN ISSUE] Revisit Calendar atom tests after resolving cn import to ensure all tests pass and coverage is complete
 * [x] Popover – styled per Figma
+* [x] Avatar – ported from Figma, used in KanbanBoard and other components

 ### Molecules